aardappel/lobster/docs/source/philosophy.md

 -   A popular / mainstream language.
-For that, I've made far too many peculiar choices already, in particular in relation to its syntax (very terse, not C based) and it's semantics (more functional than OO).
+For that, I've made far too many peculiar choices already, in particular in relation to its syntax (very terse, not C based) and its semantics (more functional than OO).

 -   A beginner friendly system.